trevor-moon/vivaldi-themes/README.md

-# vivaldi-theme-template
+# vivaldi-themes
-Template repo for vivaldi web browser themes
+Library of community developed themes, color palettes, and tools for Vivaldi themes